Probing the QCD Critical End Point with Finite-Size Scaling of Net-Baryon Cumulant Ratios

-A central objective of finite-size scaling (FSS) analyses in heavy-ion collisions is not only to uncover signatures of criticality, but also to extract both the location and the universality class of the QCD critical end point (CEP).
-These two elements are inseparable: a critical point has physical meaning only if both its coordinates—specified by temperature and baryon chemical potential—and its universality class—defined by the associated critical exponents—are known.
-The critical exponents govern how observables diverge near the CEP and serve as a unique fingerprint of the underlying dynamics.
-Without this information, any inferred location lacks theoretical weight, and conversely, attributing critical scaling behavior without identifying where it occurs renders it experimentally ambiguous.
-The FSS framework addresses this dual challenge by requiring data from different system sizes and beam energies to collapse onto a universal scaling function when expressed in terms of appropriately chosen variables.
-This dual constraint enhances the robustness of CEP identification and provides a solid foundation for interpreting critical behavior in QCD matter.
+A central objective of finite-size scaling (FSS) analyses is therefore to simultaneously constrain both the location and the universality class of the QCD critical end point.
+These two elements are inseparable: a critical point is physically meaningful only when its coordinates in the QCD phase diagram, $(T_{\rm CEP}, \mu_{B,\rm CEP})$, specified by the temperature $T$ and baryon chemical potential $\mu_B$, are identified together with the associated universality class encoded in the critical exponents.
+The critical exponents govern how observables scale in the vicinity of the CEP and provide a distinctive fingerprint of the underlying critical dynamics.
+Absent this dual constraint, an inferred CEP location lacks theoretical significance, while claims of critical scaling without localization remain experimentally ambiguous.
+The FSS framework addresses this requirement by demanding that data from different system sizes and beam energies collapse onto a universal scaling function when expressed in appropriate reduced variables, thereby providing a robust and internally consistent criterion for CEP identification.

-Importantly, cumulant ratios such as \( C_2/C_1 \) and \( C_3/C_2 \)---which exhibit partial or full cancellation of volume effects---are relatively robust against the influence of finite-time suppression.
-These ratios primarily reflect lower-order fluctuations that evolve on shorter timescales, making them less susceptible to the critical slowing down that impedes the development of higher-order, non-Gaussian cumulants.
-As a result, they serve as reliable proxies for susceptibility-related observables and offer enhanced sensitivity to critical phenomena, especially under the dynamical constraints of heavy-ion collisions.
-Previous studies have demonstrated that proxy compressibility data exhibit robust scaling behavior consistent with theoretical expectations near the CEP~\cite{Lacey:2014wqa}.
-Given their susceptibility-related character, cumulant ratios such as \( C_2/C_1 \) and \( C_3/C_2 \) are expected to reflect similar scaling trends, reinforcing their utility in identifying the CEP and constraining the associated critical exponents.
+Lower-order cumulant ratios such as $C_2/C_1$ and $C_3/C_2$ are particularly well suited for this purpose.
+Because they benefit from partial cancellation of volume-dependent effects and are dominated by fluctuations evolving on shorter timescales, these ratios are comparatively robust against finite-time suppression and less sensitive to critical slowing down than higher-order, non-Gaussian cumulants.
+As a result, they serve as experimentally accessible proxies for susceptibility-related quantities.
+Finite-size scaling studies of proxy compressibility observables have demonstrated robust scaling behavior consistent with expectations near the CEP~\cite{Lacey:2014wqa}.
+By extension, cumulant ratios such as $C_2/C_1$ and $C_3/C_2$ are expected to exhibit analogous scaling trends, reinforcing their utility for constraining critical behavior within the FSS framework.